 Johnson & Johnson Found Liable In 4 Major Verdicts

 Thousands of talc powder lawsuits are currently pending in district courts across the country.
-Only four have gone to trial so far.
-However, these verdicts are very encouraging for current and future talc plaintiffs.
+Only six have gone to trial so far.
+However, the majority of these verdicts are very encouraging for current and future talc plaintiffs.
 Johnson & Johnson has been found liable for negligence, failure to warn and other counts put forward by plaintiffs.
-In just three verdicts, the company has been ordered to pay almost $200 million in compensation to ovarian cancer patients and their families.
+In just five verdicts, the company has been ordered to pay almost $720 million in compensation to ovarian cancer patients and their families.

 Deane Berg Refuses Talc Settlement